syncfusion-content/xamarin-docs/Xamarin/SfChart/export.md

 ## GetStreamAsync

 The ['GetStreamAsync']() method of SfChart is used to get the chart as stream asynchronously.
-This  method is available for all platforms.
+This method is available for all platforms and this method will work only when the SfChart view in UI.

 The following code snippet demonstrates the usage of this method: